-‘Tis the season for family holiday photos, everything all families love right? (hah).
+‘Tis the season for family holiday photos, which I am sure is a family’s favorite right? (hah).
 After some research and crowdsourcing, I’ve put together a list of the best Chicago locations, both outdoor and indoor, to get those beautiful holiday photos!

 This park is directly behind Lane Tech high school, which I believe is technically considered Avondale.
 The trees right now are so pretty and would make a great backdrop of holiday photos.
 It runs along the North Branch of the river and has a paved running/bike path, paddle boats rental (during the summer), a bike park and it’s just such a pretty part of the city.
 It’s a secluded area and never crowded, which is always nice while taking pics.
 Bonus, there’s always tons of parking right on Rockwell street.
 I would bring a blanket because there are very few benches.

 We actually took our engagement photos here late October and the trees are just beautiful.
-It’s been our go-to hangout spot when we need fresh air and space.
-Plus the backdrop is pretty to look at.
+It’s been our go-to hangout spot when we need fresh air and space during lockdown.
+The trees and space are beautiful.
+Another college spot would be the University of Chicago, their campus is gorgeous!

 There’s a lot of tall grass and wide open spaces to take some really great shots in front of the boat house.
 It’s also a bird and wildlife sanctuary, you might get a few animals in your shot.
 I think with a layer of fresh snow, it would be beautiful!